ReconAI/MturkAnnotation/README.md

 ## 2. Be able to download samples for review

-Scripts '[01_discover.py](https://github.com/ReconAI/MturkAnnotation/blob/master/misc/01_discover.py)' and '[02_imageList.py](https://github.com/ReconAI/MturkAnnotation/blob/master/misc/02_imageList.py)' are using [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to check the contents of S3 bucket and download sample images for visual review.<br>
+Script '[discovery.py](https://github.com/ReconAI/MturkAnnotation/blob/master/validation_tools/discovery.py)' is using [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to check the contents of S3 bucket and download sample images for visual review.<br>
 From visual review you can prepare a document similar to [CamerasAnnotation.xlsx](https://github.com/ReconAI/MturkAnnotation/blob/master/results/CamerasAnnotation.xlsx) containig list of all cameras with the classification of their parameters (type of camera, highway/country/road view and etc.)<br>
-XSLT file can be exported in [CamerasAnnotation.csv](https://github.com/ReconAI/MturkAnnotation/blob/master/results/CamerasAnnotation.csv) for furthere handling using [Pandas](https://pandas.pydata.org/docs/).

-## 3. Prepare batch dataset ready for annotation

-As mentioned in item #2, [CamerasAnnotation.csv](https://github.com/ReconAI/MturkAnnotation/blob/master/results/CamerasAnnotation.csv) can be parsed using [Pandas](https://pandas.pydata.org/docs/) and batches of data can be picked for further processing using '[03_parseAnnotationFile.py](https://github.com/ReconAI/MturkAnnotation/blob/master/misc/03_parseAnnotationFile.py)'.<br>

-## ToDo
+# ToDo

 1. FOLDER PER EACH THREAD
 2. Visualization tool - save random N images with annotation (publish -> unpublish)